dit18146/C-Game-/README.md

 ## Description

-First year, second semester, brick destroying game (each brick type is represented with a number), created using **C**.
+First year, second semester, brick destroying game with colour matching (each brick colour is represented with a number), created using **C**.
 Contains programming features like dynamic array management, backtrack recursion and many more.

 Gameplay manual.